Published:

 Register in the TWINT merchant portal or with the PSP of your choice.
 You need a Swiss mobile number and a Swiss bank account (IBAN).

-Install the TWINT Business Portal app on your smartphone and activate push notifications for incoming payments.
+Install the TWINT Business Portal App on your smartphone and activate push notifications for incoming payments.

 Set up an email notification for incoming payments as a second channel – useful as a backup if your smartphone has no reception.